 Confirming the picture suggested by Figure 7, the variance of quarterly GDP growth in the latter sample is around a quarter of its variance in the first sample (the last column of Table 5).
 In contrast, the variance of the SW index is little changed (column six).
 The first five columns in Table 5 give the weighted variances and covariances that sum to the variance of the SW index.
-The weighted sums of the variances and covariances of the national accounts series used in the SW index declines by about one half (this is less than the decline in GDP volatility because the two capital formation series included in our index experienced an increase in volatility).15 In contrast, the weighted sums of the variances and covariances of the 19 other series used in the SW index are virtually unchanged, as are the covariances between the national accounts and other series.
+The weighted sums of the variances and covariances of the national accounts series used in the SW index declines by about one-half (this is less than the decline in GDP volatility because the two capital formation series included in our index experienced an increase in volatility).
+14 In contrast, the weighted sums of the variances and covariances of the 19 other series used in the SW index are virtually unchanged, as are the covariances between the national accounts and other series.
 In total, the SW index has only a minor decline in volatility because the other economic series (which cumulatively have a greater weight in the SW index) did not experience the same decline in volatility as the national accounts aggregates.
 To the extent that the coincident index provides a good indicator of the business cycle by abstracting from idiosyncratic noise in individual series, this suggests that the decline in the volatility of the common component of economic activity has not been as marked as indicated by quarterly estimates of GDP.
 If the analysis of volatility is performed using annual growth rates, the decline in the standard deviation of GDP is less dramatic but is still apparent, at least over the latter half of the sample.
-Again, the SW index shows no decline in volatility and the findings from decomposing the volatility of quarterly movements in the SW index carry over to the decomposition using annual changes.